paulomarconi/MonitorPy/README.md

     python MonitorPy.py
     ```

-- To build a standalone executable, use PyInstaller:
+- To build the standalone executable, use PyInstaller:

     ```sh
     pyinstaller MonitorPy.spec